Mohammad Qayoumi: President of Cal State East Bay

 Upon taking office at CSUEB in 2006, Qayoumi identified his top priorities as enrollment growth; improved financial stability and transparency; increasing tenure track faculty; and enhancing facilities and campus physical maintenance.
 He has overseen development of a new physical master plan for CSUEB's Hayward campus.

 Under his leadership, the university adopted new long-range academic and strategic plans in 2008 with a focus on science, technology, engineering, and math (STEM) education and on modeling and teaching sustainability.
 In 2009, he announced the university's first comprehensive fundraising campaign to help underwrite this change in institutional emphasis while maintaining and increasing student access, particularly among underserved populations.

 President of San Jose State University

 In March 2011, Qayoumi was appointed president of San Jose State University, effective July 1.
-Qayoumi's tenure as president has been marked by controversy for low faculty morale resulting from alleged lack of effective governance, explorations in alternate online education formats, and for his response to a racially motivated crime in the dormitory.
+Qayoumi's tenure as president was marked by controversy for low faculty morale resulting from alleged lack of effective governance, explorations in alternate online education formats, and for his response to a racially motivated hate crime against an African-American student in a dormitory.

 Qayoumi created a Special Task Force on Racial Discrimination in Spring 2014 and the President's Commission for Diversity in 2014–15.

-He has also placed an emphasis on capital improvements to the campus.
+He has also emphasized capital improvements to the campus.

-On July 13, 2015, Qayoumi announced that he would resign on August 17 to take a position with the government of Afghanistan.
+On July 13, 2015, Qayoumi announced that he would be resigning on August 17 to take a position with the government of the Islamic Republic of Afghanistan.

+Government of Afghanistan

+In September 2015, Qayoumi was appointed as Chief Advisor on Technology and Infrastructure by President Ashraf Ghani, whom he had known since they were roommates in college together.
+He later became acting Minister for Finance, and served in that role until March 2020.

+During 2020, Qayoumi became embroiled in a controversy over the funding of a construction project at the Afghan embassy in Washington DC.
+Implications of corruption were also leveled at the ambassador Roya Rahmani, who was subsequently removed from her post when the Islamic Republic government was overthrown in the 2021 Taliban offensive.